Hurdcott House

 Hurdcott House is a 19th-century country house in Winterbourne Earls, Wiltshire, England, in the Bourne valley about 3 mi north-east of Salisbury.
 It became a Grade II listed building on 29 May 1987.

-The two-storey house with three bays dates to the early-mid 19th century, and features Flemish brickwork with a slate roof, and a Tuscan doorcase.
+The two-storey house with three bays dates to the early-mid 19th century, and features Flemish bond brickwork with a slate roof, and a Tuscan doorcase.
 At the base of the rear wings of the house are four-flue brick stacks.

 Hurdcott House, Barford St Martin

 There is another Hurdcott House in the west of Barford St Martin parish, on the banks of the River Nadder about 4 mi west of Wilton (the house and the hamlet of Hurdcott were transferred to Barford from Baverstock parish in 1884).
 This house, which is not a listed building, was rebuilt in the 1970s.

 The entomologist John Henry Leech had his home at Hurdcott House, and died there in 1900.
-It is not clear which Hurdcott House this was.
+He is buried in St Editha's churchyard, Baverstock.